 Board game designers had realized that traditional game mechanics could be greatly improved and new ideas could be introduced to enhance players' experiences.
 Game design greatly evolved and games became much more strategic and fun.
 Sophistication in design does not necessarily entail increased complexity for players.
 Designers today work hard to avoid players' frustration by making games more accessible and limiting playing time.
 Today, thanks to this generation of game designers, modern board gaming offers us a wide variety of games.
 In any specialized board game shop you can find deck-building, area control, tug-of-war, voting, movement programming, hidden roles, resource management, pick-and-delivery, card drafting, and worker placement games (among many other types).
 Not only we have competitive games but also cooperative and semi-cooperative games.

 Game conventions, such as Essen Spiel, Gen Con and Origins Game Fair, as well as game reviewers, youtube channels and podcasts have strongly contributed to the growth and consolidation of modern gaming as a full-fledged hobby.
 Tom Vasel (The Dice Tower), Joel Eddy (Drive Thru Reviews), Richard Hammond (Rahdo Run Through), the Undead Viking, Shut Up & Sit Down, Secret Cabal, On Board Games, The Spiel, and TableTop have references for board gamers all over the world.
+The Kickstarter platform also enable many new designers to launch their projects, some of which may have struggled to find a publisher.
+Kickstarter has also been used by more experienced designers and design teams to launch more ambitious project which given the amount of components would have found difficult to reach usual channels of distribution.
 Today, BoardGameGeek (also known as "BGG"), the most comprehensive source for board and card gaming, lists more than 80,000 games and expansions, as well as over 20,000 designers.
 Here we have shortlisted 10 of the best game designers for their outstanding contribution to the board game hobby.
 Join our poll and debate on which of them deserves to be considered the best game designer.